Challenge run: IronMon

 The IronMon challenge combines Nuzlocke and randomizer rules while adding a catch limit of one Pokémon per route.
 The challenge is considered to be considerably more difficult than Nuzlocke.
 A variation of the challenge, Kaizo IronMon, adds an additional limit of one Pokémon that can be used in a battle.

 LASO

 Legendary All Skulls On, often abbreviated as LASO, is a challenge category in Halo games that requires completing the game on the highest difficulty with all optional difficulty modifiers, such as disabling the HUD or making the enemies permanently cloaked.
+The LASO run for Halo 2 has been widely considered among Halo fans to be the most difficult run in the entire series.
 The playstyle is officially supported by Halo Studios, with Halo: The Master Chief Collection featuring achievements for completing the LASO challenge in specific games in the collection.

-Elden Ring Ficher-Price controller
+Elden Ring Fisher-Price controller

 In 2022, streamer Rudeism modified a Fisher-Price Game & Learn controller, originally designed as a simple toy that makes sounds, to connect to personal computers and transmit inputs.
 Rudeism then used the controller to beat Elden Ring, a game known for its difficulty.